-We will seek to impose clearly documented requirements for securing the green impacts expected from each of our loans and investments, and we will monitor those impacts on a continuing basis over the life of that loan or investment.
+We will seek to impose clearly documented requirements for securing the green impacts expected from relevant green investments, and we will monitor those impacts on a continuing basis over the life of that relevant green investment.

-An important feature of any loan or investment by us will be the incorporation of covenants (or equivalent provisions for equity investments) in financing documentation, requiring compliance by the borrower or investee and underlying project to ensure control, monitoring and reporting of green impact (together with wider environmental requirements) and management of green risk.
+An important feature of any relevant green investment is the incorporation of covenants or contractual requirements in financing documentation, or the development and implementation of suitable policies and processes, requiring compliance by the investee to ensure control, monitoring and reporting of green impact (together with wider environmental requirements) and management of green risk.
 While the specific requirements will depend on the characteristics of the investment, its sector and size of investment, our core requirements will normally include:

-- to deliver, as a condition precedent, estimates of the key operating parameters and green impact performance figures for each year during the life of the project - to provide, at least annually, reports on such operating parameters and green impact performance and other material environmental matters in a format agreed with us; - to comply with all relevant environmental laws, regulations and permits in all material respects; - to implement and maintain suitable environmental management systems and policies and ensure key project parties have similar arrangements in place; - to give us prompt notice of any materially adverse environmental issues arising in connection with the investment and, so far as possible, to implement an action plan to remedy the issue; and - to comply with other project or sector-specific covenants designed to ensure delivery of anticipated green impacts and to minimise specific adverse environmental impacts.
+- to deliver, as a condition precedent, estimates of the key operating parameters and green impact performance figures for each year during the life of the project - to provide, at least annually, reports on such operating parameters and green impact performance and other material environmental matters in a format agreed with us; - to comply with all relevant environmental laws, regulations and permits in all material respects; - to implement and maintain suitable environmental management systems and policies and ensure key project parties have similar arrangements in place; - to give us prompt notice of any materially adverse environmental issues arising in connection with the relevant green investment and, so far as possible, to implement an action plan to remedy the issue; and - to comply with other project or sector-specific covenants designed to ensure delivery of anticipated green impacts and to minimise specific adverse environmental impacts.